SpaciousCoder78/unitconversion.hpp/README.md

 # Contribution Guidelines
-- The header file name must start with the unit name in plural and end with .h extension (eg. metres.h)
+- The header file name must start with the unit name in plural and end with .hpp extension (eg. metres.hpp)
 - The header file must contain ifndef, define and endif statements.
 The functions should be written between the define and endif statements.
 - Function name should be in the format of unitname_to_unitname.